Main Components of Power Steering System

-Most power steering systems use a hydraulic device to turn the wheels of the vehicle.
-The power steering pump is a hydraulic pump that is driven by a belt installed on the main engine pulley at about twice the speed of the engine.
-This pump circulates under very high pressure the servo-steering fluid to the steering rack which is located under the vehicle between the front wheels.
-The servo steering fluid is designed to withstand approximately 1200 pounds of pressure without decomposing or scumming.
+Most power steering systems rely on a hydraulic system to turn the vehicle’s wheels.
+The power steering pump is a rotary hydraulic pump that is driven by a belt from the main pulley of the engine at about twice the engine speed.
+This pump circulates highly pressurized power steering fluid toward the steering rack located under the vehicle between the front wheels.
+The power steering fluid is designed to withstand about 1200 lbs of pressure without breaking down or foaming.

-The speed sensor is connected to the transmission and senses the speed of the vehicle to determine how much assistance the system needs to provide: when speed increases, assistance decreases to 35 mph when there is no more assistance; when the speed decreases, the system provides increasing help until the vehicle comes to a standstill.
+The speed sensor is attached to the transmission and senses the vehicle speed, determining the degree of assistance to be provided by the system: as speed increases, assistance decreases, up to 35 mph when there is no assistance provided; when speed decreases, the system provides increasing assistance until the vehicle has stopped.

-When you turn the steering wheel to the left or right, pressurized fluid is directed from that side of the steering rack to reach the tie rod located at that end of the rack.
+When turning the steering wheel toward left or right the pressurized fluid is directed to that side inside the steering rack to reach the tie rod located at this extremity of the rack.

-Signs of potential trouble related to your car’s steering system
+Signs of troubles related to your vehicle’s Power Steering System